coderholic/pyradio/docs/rec-dir.md

 ### 3. New directory exists but it is not empty

 This is when it gets tricky; the original directory will be renamed to "**pyradio-recordings**" and will be moved inside the user specified folder. **PyRadio** will use this moved directory to save recorded files instead of the one specified by the user (which will actually be the parent directory of the "*pyradio-recordings*" directory.)

+## Pre 0.9.3 installation behavior

+Pre 0.9.3 installations will use ~/.config/pyradio/data/recordings as the recording directory, by default.

+After updating to v.
+0.9.3 (and newer), **PyRadio** will move this directory to the user's home folder and rename it to "**pyradio-recordings**".

+Then the user can change the folder's location from *Config / General options / Recording dir*.